-All of Pierce County and the Cities of Blackshear, Offerman, and Patterson may be equally affected by thunderstorms and wind.
-No differences between the four jurisdictions in this regard have been determined.
+All of Bacon County and the City of Alma may be equally affected by thunderstorms and wind.
+No differences between the two jurisdictions in this regard have been determined.

-G. General Overall HRV Summary of Thunderstorms and Wind Events And their Impact On The Community:
+G. Overall HRV Summary of Thunderstorm/Wind Events And their Impact On The Community:

-Thunderstorms and wind have the potential to cause damage at any place, at any time, throughout Pierce County and the Cities of Blackshear, Offerman, and Patterson.
-Of course, the cost of the damage and potential loss of life may be higher if thunderstorms and wind occur in populated areas and municipalities, as opposed to if they were to occur in more rural sections of Pierce County.
+Thunderstorms and wind have the potential to cause damage at any place, at any time, throughout Bacon County and the City of Alma.
+Of course, the cost of the damage and potential loss of life may be higher if thunderstorms and wind occur in populated areas and municipalities, as opposed to if they were to occur in more rural sections of Bacon County.
 A majority of the thunderstorms and wind that pass through the area, however, cause minimal to no damage.

-The Pierce County HMPUC recognizes thunderstorms and wind as the most likely natural hazard to occur and cause damage.
-They have developed a comprehensive range of Mitigation Goals, Objectives, and Action Steps to lessen thunderstorm and wind impact on Pierce County and the Cities of Blackshear, Offerman, and Patterson.
-These are contained in Chapter 3 Section I.
+The Bacon County HMPUC recognizes thunderstorms and wind as the second most likely natural hazard to occur and cause damage.
+They have developed a comprehensive range of

+Mitigation Goals, Objectives, and Action Steps to lessen thunderstorm and wind impact on Bacon County and the City of Alma.
+These are contained in Chapter 4 Section II.

-Since the previous plan was approved, there have not been any new developments, regulations, programs, or other changes in the community that would either increase or decrease the community's overall vulnerability to this hazard.
+Since the previous plan was approved, there have not been any new developments, regulations, or programs that would either increase or decrease the community's overall vulnerability to this hazard.

-Section II.
-Tornado
+Section III.
+Wildfire

-The threat of a tornado has been chosen by the Pierce County HMPUC as the second most likely hazard to occur and cause damage in Pierce County and the Cities of Blackshear, Offerman, and Patterson, based on past experience, the FEMA-described methodology, and other factors.
-Historic data have been examined from various sources, including the National Climatic Data Center (see Appendix F), as well as from local history and personal accounts, in order to determine the frequency of events.
-For further information, see the HAZUS Report in Appendix G.
+The threat of wildfire has been chosen by the Bacon County HMPUC as the third most likely hazard to occur and cause damage in Bacon County and the City of Alma, based on past experience, the FEMA described methodology, and other factors.

+Historic data have been examined from various sources (see Appendix A Section III) and from the National Climatic Data Center (see Appendix F), as well as from local history and personal accounts, in order to determine the frequency of events.